openlibraryenvironment/ui-rs/doc/refdata-api.md

 (As when adding values to an existing category (see [below](#add-values-to-an-existing-category)), the `value` in each value is optional: if omitted, the label will be normalized and the result used as the value.)

 The response to this POST should be 201 Created, with the new category (including its server-generated `id`) included as the content.
-XXX check that this is true.
-The ID is used in all subsequent operations on the category.
+Server-generated IDs will also be included for the individual values.
+For example, the response to the POST above might be:

+	{
+	  "id" : "8a0081546b0eba8f016b0f4adc820000",
+	  "desc" : "Yes/No/Other",
+	  "values" : [
+	    {
+	      "id" : "8a0081546b0eba8f016b0f4adc890001",
+	      "label" : "Other (see notes)",
+	      "value" : "other"
+	    },
+	    {
+	      "id" : "8a0081546b0eba8f016b0f4adc8a0002",
+	      "value" : "no",
+	      "label" : "No"
+	    },
+	    {
+	      "id" : "8a0081546b0eba8f016b0f4adc8a0003",
+	      "label" : "Yes",
+	      "value" : "yes"
+	    }
+	  ]
+	}

 #### Delete a category

-It should be possible to delete a category by reference to its ID.
+A category can be deleted by reference to its ID.
 For example, `DELETE /directory/refdata/12345`.
-XXX check that this is true.

 Deletion will fail (by design) if any of the values of the category are in use in any application-level records.
-XXX but with what diagnostic?
+In this case, the HTTP request is rejected with status 500 Internal Server Error (though 400 Bad Request, 409 Conflict or 422 Unprocessable Entity would be more appropriate).

 ### Operations on values